 5. you have any other health problems, especially the following:

 a history of sun spots or skin cancers

 a history of low blood counts of neutrophils (a type of white blood cell)

 a history of serious stomach or bowel problems (such as ulceration or bleeding)

 phenylketonuria.
-You may not be able to take CELLCEPT oral suspension as it is a source of phenylalanine
+You may not be able to take CellCept oral suspension as it is a source

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any